 Per annum, degree holders in this field take home anywhere from $35,240 to $80,950.

 26. Petroleum Engineering

 Are you considering a degree in engineering, but want to ensure that the area you choose to study pays out in the long run?
-Invest in yourself with a degree in petroleum
+Invest in yourself with a degree in petroleum engineering.

 The role of a petroleum engineer is to assist in finding natural reservoirs of petroleum deposits.
 Working and collaborating with other teams of specialists, these individuals uncover the safest and most cost-efficient means of extracting Earth’s natural resources.

 Average earnings for a petroleum engineer are between $102,300 and $176,300 annually.